BBreeden/next_launch/README.md

 # next_launch

-NextLaunch is a web application currently active at www.nextlaunch.info and is hosted with www.pythonanywhere.com.

-NextLaunch is designed to answer one question: 'When is the next rocket launch?'
-This question is answered by leveraging the Launch Library API (https://launchlibrary.net/).
+NextLaunch is a web app that tracks the next, upcoming rocket launch across several agencies from all over the world.

+This project is only possible through the generous work done by The Space Devs: https://thespacedevs.com/.

 Technologies: Flask (Python), HTML, CSS, JS

-Twitter: @NextLaunchInfo @BCBreeden